UN Security Council Meets After Alleged Chemical Attack in Syria

 If the US takes military action against Syria under false pretenses, it will lead to "grave repercussions," the envoy said.

-The Russian envoy called for the OPCW investigative team to conduct a thorough inquiry surrounding the allegations of chemical weapon use, and these teams could be escorted by Russian and Syrian forces as soon as Tuesday.
+The Russian envoy called for the Organization for the Prohibition of Chemical Weapons (OPCW) investigative team to conduct a thorough inquiry surrounding the allegations of chemical weapon use, saying these teams could be escorted by Russian and Syrian forces as soon as Tuesday.

-Allegations of Russian connections to chemical weapon use in Syria are unsubstantiated, but are being exploited by London to draw attention away from the apalling Skripal investigation, the envoy noted.
+UK Envoy Karen Pierce expressed interest in pursuing this course of action.
+"I was very interested to hear the Russian offer that OPCW fact-finding mission could visit and would have the protection of Russian forces.
+Mr. President, I believe that this is an offer worth pursuing but it would of course be necessary for the OPCW mission to have complete freedom of action and freedom of access," Pierce said.

+“The fake news on Saturday from Douma is geared toward drawing the attention of society away from the Skripal case, which was muddled up by London, and throwing on Russia completely unconfirmed accusations with the aim of pulling solidarity to build an anti-Russian alliance,” Nebenzya said.

 The US side

-Ambassador Nikki Haley stated "I could hold up pictures of babies lying dead next to their mothers, in their diapers, all lying together, dead, ashen blue, open eyed and lifeless, white foam bubbling from their mouths and noses" concerning the so-called chemical attack.
-She claimed that the use of chemical weapons in Syria is becoming "normalized."
+US Ambassador to the UN Nikki Haley stated, "I could hold up pictures of babies lying dead next to their mothers, in their diapers, all lying together, dead, ashen blue, open eyed and lifeless, white foam bubbling from their mouths and noses" concerning the so-called chemical attack.
+She claimed that the use of chemical weapons in Syria and around the world is becoming "normalized."

 "We are at the edge of a dangerous precipice," the diplomat said.
 "We have reached the moment where the world must see justice done."